Skip to main content

 When measuring performance, there are a lot of factors that influence the results.

 A rule of thumb here is that the device's speed and network are a primer for the performance result.
-You can get vastly different results for the same website if you test with another device or over a different network setup.
+However, you can get vastly different results for the same website if you test with another device or over a different network setup.

 On the other hand, Lab Data is not based on actual user reporting but on a single test run using a simulated device on a throttled network.